 On the days you receive this medicine, plan to spend most of the day at the hospital or infusion clinic.

 You may be given other medications to help prevent serious side effects or allergic reaction.
 Keep using these medicines for as long as your doctor has prescribed.

-Obinutuzumab can lower blood cells that help your body fight infections and help your blood to clot.
+Gazyva can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.

-If you have ever had hepatitis B, obinutuzumab can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using Gazyva can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.